pydeveloper510/Python/README.md

 # Python
 Python scraping pattern

-You can find very usful sample codes in this.
+You can find very usful sample codes in here.
 I am using this codes for working.
 ## Html select tag select method (au scraping)
 ## Main selenium structrure